sandromikautadze/spam-filter/README.md

 In addition, a limitation of the Naive Bayes model is the naive assumption itself.
 In fact, it is called "Naive", because it is unlikely that the observations are independent in the real-world.
 For instance, we know that "I like pizza a lot", and "pizza a like I lot" are two different sentences because order matters.
 But the algorithm treats the two sentences as the same, due to the conditional independence assumption.

 ## Findings
+**TBA**

 ## Methods of Improvement
+* It would be interesting to apply a Logistic Regression (LR) and see how it performs differently.
+Indeed, when the classification is binary, Naive Bayes (NB) gets very close to LR.
+The intuitive difference is that LR directly estimates $P(C_k|\textbf{X})$, while NB estimates values for $P(C_k)$ and $P(\textbf{X}|C_k)$

+## Curiosities
+* Despite the strong assumption that we make on independence, Naive Bayes still performs fairly well in tasks like documnet classification and spam filtering.
+You can find a deep explation in [this paper](https://www.cs.unb.ca/~hzhang/publications/FLAIRS04ZhangH.pdf).
+Otherwise, you can have a read at the next point.
+* I copy the extract from an [article](https://serokell.io/blog/naive-bayes-classifiers) I found online on Bayesian poisoning: `Bayesian poisoning is a technique used by email spammers to try to reduce the effectiveness of spam filters that use Bayes’ rule.
+They hope to increase the rate of false positives of the spam filter by turning previously innocent words into spam words in a Bayesian database.
+Adding words that were more likely to appear in non-spam emails is effective against a naive Bayesian filter and allows spam to slip through.
+However, retraining the filter effectively prevents all types of attacks.
+That is why Naive Bayes is still being used for spam detection, along with certain heuristics such as blacklist`
+* The true applications of Naive Bayes in spam filtering can reach a much higher level of complexity!